smart-on-fhir/smart-health-links/docs/spec.md

-While the SMART Health Links spec focuses on providing access to structured data, it's often useful to share an interactive experience such as a web-based diagnostic portal where the SHL Data Recipient can review and add comments to a patient record.
+While the SMART Health Links spec focuses on providing access to structured data, it's often useful to share an interactive experience such as a web-based diagnostic portal where the SHL Receiving Tool can review and add comments to a patient record.
 This can be accomplished in SHL with a manifest entry of type `application/fhir+json` that provides a [FHIR Endpoint resource](https://hl7.org/fhir/endpoint.html) where:

-* `name` describes the interactive experience with sufficient detail for the SHL Recipient to decide whether to engage
+* `name` describes the interactive experience with sufficient detail for the SHL Receiving Tool to decide whether to engage
 * `connectionType` is `{"system": "https://smarthealthit.org", "code": "shl-interactive-experience"}`
 * `address` is the URI for the interactive experience
 * `period` optionally documents the window of time when the interactive experience is available